-Last month, the university welcomed its 9th class of A’Lelia Bundles Community Scholars to the Columbia community.
+Last month, the university welcomed its 9th class of A’Lelia Bundles Community Scholars to Columbia.
 The new cohort include a plus-size model whose work focuses on mental health and autism, a a female griot with a camera who is on a mission to give a "voice to the voiceless," a musician whose work explores the global impact of Japanese instruments, a former nanny who is tackling the marginalization of domestic care workers, and a community planner who is an advocate on land use issues in East Harlem.

 Bundles Scholars join the university for a three-year period that gives them the resources to expand their research, realize a project, and increase their knowledge through access to Columbia’s libraries, course auditing, and building a community with passionate individuals working on a wide variety of projects.
 The scholars, chosen through a competitive application process, all hail from Upper Manhattan.

 This year’s new scholars are:

 Moet Fontanez, a Puerto Rican, plus size, autistic artist, uses her personal experiences with adversity to inform her art.
 A self-taught nail artist, she paints body positive artwork and crafts flower-paper bouquets by hand.
 Fontanez also represents plus-size women through modeling, working with TheRealCatwalk inclusivity initiative, and walking in runway shows for SmartGlamour, an inclusive fashion brand.
 As a Bundles Scholar, she will use her experiences to inform narrative media projects that bring awareness to mental health issues and the late diagnosis of autism in women.